MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/09-Ex2-2-use-excel-perform-budget-analysis.md

 ---
 lab:
   title: 'Exercise 2, Task 2: Use Copilot in Excel to perform budget forecast analysis'
-  description: 'As of this writing, you currently have two options when working with Copilot in Excel - Copilot Chat and App Skills (soon to be replaced with Agent Mode).
+  description: 'You currently have two options when working with Copilot in Excel - Copilot Chat and Edit with Copilot.
 Use the following guidance when determining which option to use:'
   duration: 30 minutes
   level: 100
   islab: true